 OK, but how does it handle?

-If you’ve never used a Kinetic Rock n Roll indoor trainer before (such as the original classic Road Machine), you’re in for a real treat.
+If you’ve never used a Kinetic Rock n Roll indoor trainer before (such as the original classic Road Machine – which has also now been upgraded with an excellent smart version), you’re in for a real treat.

 Kinetic has always justified this product’s premium price tag by reference to the Rock n Roll training experience, and it’s gratifying to see that the Rock n Roll Smart Trainer does not disappoint at all when you take it for a ride.